 Skill Sheet: What You Will Learn Here

-- Know about the Fibonacci series and its significance
+- Fibonacci retracement meaning and significance

-- Calculate price targets and stop loss
+- Calculating price targets and stop loss

 - What is Golden Ratio?